How To Get A Tick Off A Dog: What You Need to Know

 Where are ticks found?

 Spring and summer are prime tick seasons, but ticks can survive year-round in areas where the ground temperature is above 45 degrees.
-If you’re not sure whether or not your area is an active tick habitat, Companion Animal Parasite Council (CAPC) has interactive maps that can help you.
+If you’re not sure whether or not your area is an active tick habitat, the Companion Animal Parasite Council (CAPC) has interactive maps that can help you.

 Dogs can pick up ticks if they spend a lot of time outdoors in tall grass, wooded areas, at the beach, or where the humidity is high with year-round warm temperatures.
 Ticks love warm, moist environments, and they’re very efficient at finding a host.